Relations between cusp forms sharing Hecke eigenvalues: Introduction

-In this paper, we will consider a variant of the strong multiplicity one theorem.
-For this, let $\pi_1$ (resp. $\pi_2$) be an irreducible cuspidal automorphic representation of $\GL_n(\A_F)$ (resp. $\GL_m(\A_F)$) where we assume that $n \leq m$.
-The motivating question for this paper is whether the set of Hecke eigenvalues $H(\pi_{1,v})$ of $\pi_1$ can be contained in the set of Hecke eigenvalues $H(\pi_{2,v})$ of $\pi_2$ at almost all places of $F$ where $\pi_1,\pi_2$ are unramified.
-One would have liked to assert that this never happens if $n<m$, but that is not true.
+\end{enumerate} One would have liked to assert that for cuspidal representations $\pi_1 \preceq \pi_2$ never happens if $n<m$, but that is not true.
 For example, let $\pi$ be a cuspidal non-CM automorphic representation of $\PGL_2(\A_F)$.
 At any unramified place $v$ of $F$, if $(a_v, a_v^{-1})$ are the Hecke eigenvalues of $\pi_v$, then for the automorphic representation $\Sym^2(\pi)$ of $\PGL_3(\A_F)$, the Hecke eigenvalues at the place $v$ of $F$, are $(a_v^2,1,a_v^{-2})$.
 Thus the Hecke eigenvalues of the trivial representation of $\GL_1(\A_F)$ are contained in the set of Hecke eigenvalues of the cuspidal automorphic representation $\Sym^2(\pi)$ of $\PGL_3(\A_F)$ at each unramified place of $\pi$.

 This paper is written in the hope that although $H(\pi_{1,v})$ can be contained in $H(\pi_{2,v})$ of $\pi_2$, at almost all the unramified places of $\pi_1$ and $\pi_2$, without $\pi_1$ being the same as $\pi_2$, this happens rarely, and only for pairs of representations $(\pi_1,\pi_2)$ which are related in some well-defined way.